A public interest information project about nuclear waste burial in Canada.

 Nuclear fuel waste consists of fuel bundles that have been used by a nuclear power plant to generate electricity and then removed from the reactor.
 A fuel bundle is about the size and shape of a fireplace log.
 It weighs about 24 kilograms and is about half a metre long.

-This intensely radioactive material is called high level nuclear waste.-Spent fuel contains hundreds of radioactive substances created inside the reactors: (1) when uranium atoms split, the fragments are radioactive; these are the "fission products"; (2) when uranium atoms absorb neutrons without splitting, they are transmuted into "transuranium elements" such as plutonium, americium, and curium.
+Nuclear fuel waste contains hundreds of radioactive substances created inside the reactors: (1) when uranium atoms split, the fragments are radioactive; these are the "fission products"; (2) when uranium atoms absorb neutrons without splitting, they are transmuted into "transuranium elements" such as plutonium, americium, and curium.
 Due to the presence of these toxic materials, spent fuel remains extremely dangerous for millions of years.

 Nuclear power plants have been producing electricity commercially in Canada since the early 1960s.
 Today, five plants in three provinces house 22 nuclear power reactors